jeremyfelt/foggy-foam/meta/index.md

 - [ ] What is the value in blog posts as part of jeremyfelt.com vs foggy.garden?
 - [ ] How to generate a proper RSS file from a specific directory on foggy.garden.
 - [ ] How to handle comments / webmentions / dynamic data storage?
+- [ ] How are images handled if publishing from markdown to WordPress?

 ## Markdown processing
 - Markdown-it https://github.com/markdown-it/markdown-it